-Following consummation of the Offering, the Company intends to establish an annual bonus plan.
-All full-time employees, including executive officers, will be eligible to receive a bonus for exceptional individual or team performance.
-Management will reserve the right not to award bonuses in any year.
+Following the Offering, the Company intends to establish an annual bonus plan pursuant to which all full-time management personnel, including executive officers, will be eligible to receive a bonus for exceptional individual or team performance.
+The Company will reserve the right not to award bonuses in any year.